Seine River Cruises – The Most Enchanting Way To See The City

 line

-• Since 2002, the annual Paris Plage transforms the paved banks of the river into a beach with sand, umbrellas & entertainment for 3 weeks in August.
+• Since 2002, the annual Paris Plage transforms the paved banks of the river into beaches with sand, umbrellas & entertainment for three weeks in August.

-• During the 1867 Paris International Expo the first steamboats, called Bateaux Mouches, were introduced and became an instant hit!
+• During the 1867 Paris International Expo the first steamboats, called bateaux mouches, were introduced and became an instant hit!
 Today they are the most popular boats on the river.
-(But, no longer steam-powered!)
+(Though no longer steam-powered!)

 • The World Rowing Championships were held on the Seine in that same year (1867).
 The winners were the underdogs, a Canadian team from New Brunswick.
 O, Canada!